mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 | Overall Organization Ownership | The ratio of "masters" making edits to code compared to the total number of engineers.
 The better the ratio in favour of "master" contribution, the lower the failure rate. |
 | Organization Intersection Factor | For each group that contributed 10% or more to a codebase, the higher the failure rate.  |

-From the quality indications, we can dsecribe an **"ideal development team"** as one that:
+From the quality indications, we can describe an **"ideal development team"** as one that:

 * is small
 * has had no churn